 One thought to start with.
 I am currently the Chief Data & Analytics Officer at UNSW Sydney, and this job did not exist when I left school, and this job did not exist when I graduated from university.
 So, do not worry about educating kids for the jobs of the future when we probably cannot even imagine what those jobs will be.
 We’re at an exciting point now where people can’t be trained for the jobs they’ll have in the future because they don’t exist yet.
 Of all the things that I have studied, history, philosophy and anthropology have been among the most useful.
 And they have actually been a good grounding for an unknown future.

-Data is the new oil and we are in the midst of the fourth industrial revolution that is driven by the internet of things.
+Data is the new resource and we are in the midst of the fourth industrial revolution that is driven by the internet of things.
 The old fossil fuelled industrial revolutions are in their dying days and we are seeing the birth of a new era that will reshape everything that we know.
 We’ve had industrial revolutions before, this is just the next one.

 Data scientists are the currently the new high priests, but not for long, as algorithms take over from them.
 Data engineers are the new coal miners, preparing the data ready for use in new applications which are only now emerging.